strmlineapp-ux/agileflow/src/docs/design-system.md

     -   **Interaction**: Users can drag any non-pinned card and drop it between other non-pinned cards to change its order.
 The grid reflows smoothly to show the drop position.
     -   **Top Guardrail**: If a card is dropped *before* the first pinned item, it is automatically repositioned to be *after* it.
     -   **Bottom Guardrail**: If a card is dropped *after* the last pinned item, it is automatically repositioned to be *before* it.
 This ensures the integrity of the pinned items.
 -   **Drop Zone Highlighting**: Drop zones provide visual feedback when an item is dragged over them.
-To maintain a clean UI, highlights primarily use rings without background fills, except for duplication which is a special case.
+To maintain a clean UI, highlights primarily use rings without background fills.
     -   **Standard & Duplication Zones (Reordering, Moving, Duplicating):** The drop area is highlighted with a `1px` inset, **colorless** ring using the standard border color (`ring-1 ring-border ring-inset`).
+This is the universal style for all non-destructive drop actions.
     -   **Destructive Zones (Deleting):** The drop area is highlighted with a `1px` ring in the destructive theme color (`ring-1 ring-destructive`).
 -   **Drag-to-Duplicate**:
     -   **Interaction**: A designated "Add New" icon (`<Button>`) acts as a drop zone.
 While a card is being dragged, this zone becomes highlighted to indicate it can accept a drop.